|

 An image of watermelon companion plants including onions and chives against a rustic wooden tabletop.

-Nasturtiums and Marigolds
+Marigolds

-Dill, Mint, Catnip and Lavender
+Dill, Mint, Catnip, Lavender (Aromatic Herbs)

-bundles of aromatic herbs tied with string and hanging upside down attacked to a string with wooden clothes pins.
+Bundles of aromatic herbs tied with string and hanging upside down attacked to a string with wooden clothes pins.

 Hairy Vetch